sebastiangraf/perfidix/perfidix/src/site/markdown/tutorial.md

 * Install Perfidix with Eclipse

-Download latest release of Perfidix and the latest release of Perclipse (Perfidix plugin) at Sourceforge or install it via (http://perfidix.disy.inf.uni-konstanz.de/updateSite}Updatesite).
+Download latest release of Perfidix and the latest release of Perclipse (Perfidix plugin).

 * Modify your code